 Many people buy rugs to protect a floor, for example a solid wood floor, as heavy furniture may cause damage.
 If this is the case, go for a rug that is hard wearing and thick.

-If you have opted for carpet in a relatively high traffic room, then it might be sensible to get a small rug to place near bottlenecks, like doors or corridors.
+If you have opted for carpet in a relatively high traffic room, it might be sensible to get a small rug to place near bottlenecks, like doors or corridors.
 This will stop the carpet from wearing out from the foot fall.

 The general advice for dining rooms is to choose a rug that is in proportion to the table, making sure it’s big enough to pull chairs out to sit on without the back legs coming off it.

-Think about whether you want a statement or neutral rug to blend in seamlessly with your scheme.
-Do you want to define a space or unify it?
-Look at how much pattern is already in the room.
+Take time to think about whether you want your rug to statement or blend seamlessly into a more neutral scheme.
+To make this decision, look at how much pattern is already in the room.
 If you have decorative wallpaper and soft furnishings, you might want to choose a single-colour design, whereas a patterned rug can really bring a neutral room to life.

 If you want a plain rug, consider a textured design for a rich, layered style.
 Often, people choose a rug to try to pull a look together in a room – but think about buying a rug first and then designing the rest of your scheme around it.

 Try introducing a vertically striped rug to make a room feel longer, or create a widening effect with horizontal stripes.